Introduction

 Maternal diet may increase the prevalence of L. reuteri in breast milk.

-Breast milk is not only a source of nutrition for infants, but it is also an important source of bioactive factors that support the development of a healthy microbiome.
-Bacteria is transferred from the mother's skin to the infant during feeding, but is also found in breast milk due to microbial colonization of maternal milk ducts.
-Lactobacillus bacteria are one of the main colonizers of breast milk and, subsequently, the infant digestive tract.[32]
+Breast milk is not only a source of nutrition for infants but also an important source of bioactive factors that support the development of a healthy microbiome.
+Bacteria transfer from the mother's skin to the infant during feeding and accumulate in breast milk due to microbial colonization of maternal milk ducts.
+Lactobacillus bacteria are one of the main colonizers of breast milk and, subsequently, the infant digestive tract.[35]

 L. reuteri protects preterm infants from necrotizing enterocolitis and improves nutrition.

 Breast milk-derived probiotics offer substantial developmental benefits.
-Preterm neonates, those born before 37 weeks of gestation, are at increased risk of nutritional deficiencies that stunt growth and development.
-Because of the underdevelopment of the digestive tract and immune system, these infants are also at an increased risk of intestinal infections like necrotizing enterocolitis, which is a disease primarily affecting preterm infants.
+Preterm neonates (born before 37 weeks of gestation) are at increased risk of nutritional deficiencies that stunt growth and development.
+Because of the underdevelopment of the digestive tract and immune system, these infants are also at an increased risk of intestinal infections like necrotizing enterocolitis, a disease primarily affecting preterm infants.
 In necrotizing enterocolitis, bacteria invade the intestinal wall, causing inflammation that damages the gut.
 Necrotizing enterocolitis may progress to sepsis and even death, prompting researchers to develop strategies for prevention and treatment.
-With their ability to strengthen the gut barrier, compete with pathogens, and strengthen the host's immune response, probiotics may be one such treatment.[34]
+Probiotics may be one such treatment with their ability to strengthen the gut barrier, compete with pathogens, and strengthen the host's immune response.[37]

-The authors stated that their study demonstrates the beneficial effects of L. reuteri supplementation on multiple outcomes related to gut function, including greater food tolerance, improved bowel habits, and quicker stomach emptying, which then reduces episodes of regurgitation.
+The authors stated that their study demonstrates the beneficial effects of L. reuteri supplementation on multiple outcomes related to gut function, including greater food tolerance, improved bowel habits, and quicker stomach emptying, reducing episodes of regurgitation.
 They noted that, while both probiotic treatments performed better than no probiotic treatment, these beneficial effects are greater with L. reuteri supplementation than with L. rhamnosus supplementation.
-They speculated this may be due to lower rates of colonization of L. rhamnosus compared to L. reuteri, especially in the infants with the lowest birth weights.
-Overall, they concluded that probiotic use in preterm infants is safe and improves gastrointestinal symptoms, food tolerance, and neurological outcomes at one year of age.[37]
+They speculated this might be due to lower colonization rates of L. rhamnosus compared to L. reuteri, especially in infants with the lowest birth weights.
+Overall, they concluded that probiotic use in preterm infants is safe and improves gastrointestinal symptoms, food tolerance, and neurological outcomes at one year of age.[40]

 One group of researchers performed a randomized control trial of prophylactic L. reuteri supplementation with 750 preterm infants.
-Infants began the study within 48 hours of birth and consumed either five drops of a probiotic liquid containing 100 million CFU of L. reuteri DSM 17938 or a placebo daily for the duration of their hospital stay.
+Infants began the study within 48 hours of birth and consumed five drops of a probiotic liquid containing 100 million CFU of L. reuteri DSM 17938 or a placebo daily during their hospital stay.
 Probiotic supplementation reduced rates of pneumonia by three percent and enterocolitis by 40 percent, although these relationships were not statistically significant.
 Infants in the probiotic group had fewer episodes of feeding intolerance (10 percent in the probiotic group, 17 percent in the placebo group) and shorter duration of hospital care (32 days in the probiotic group, 37 days in the placebo group).
 Rates of death and other hospital-acquired infections were similar between groups.
-The authors speculated that their lack of significant results may have been the result of too few participants or a probiotic dose that was not strong enough for proper colonization of the gut.[38]
+The authors speculated that their lack of significant results may have resulted from too few participants or insufficient probiotic dose for proper gut colonization.[41]

 Authors of a 2016 meta-analysis, a type of review that combines and analyzes data from multiple trials, aimed to assess the effects of L. reuteri strain DSM 17938 in preterm neonates.
 They included six randomized controlled trials with more than 1,700 participants.
 Supplementation with L. reuteri DSM 17938 significantly reduced the average time for infants to adequately feed by one day, length of hospitalization by almost 11 days, and risk of sepsis by 66 percent.
-The risk of severe necrotizing enterocolitis was reduced by 69 percent and risk of death was reduced by 79 percent with supplementation, although these relationships were not statistically significant.
+The risk of severe necrotizing enterocolitis decreased by 69 percent, and the risk of death decreased by 79 percent with supplementation, although these relationships were not statistically significant.
 In all studies, L. reuteri supplementation was safe and produced no adverse effects.
-The authors conclude that L. reuteri supplementation has the potential to reduce the risk of necrotizing enterocolitis and late-onset sepsis while improving eating and nutrition in preterm infants, although larger randomized clinical trials are needed to confirm these findings.[2]
+The authors conclude that L. reuteri supplementation can reduce the risk of necrotizing enterocolitis and late-onset sepsis while improving eating and nutrition in preterm infants.
+However, more extensive randomized clinical trials are needed to confirm these findings.

-The Cochrane Library, an organization that produces high-quality systematic reviews and meta-analyses of medical research, conducted a meta-analysis of clinical trials to compare the safety and efficacy of probiotic treatments in the prevention of severe necrotizing enterocolitis and sepsis in preterm infants.
-The authors included 24 trials in their analysis and found that probiotic supplementation significantly reduced the risk of severe necrotizing enterocolitis by 42 percent and death by 65 percent but did not reduce the risk of sepsis.
+The Cochrane Library, an organization that produces high-quality systematic reviews and meta-analyses of medical research, conducted a meta-analysis of clinical trials to compare the safety and efficacy of probiotic treatments in preventing severe necrotizing enterocolitis and sepsis in preterm infants.
+The authors included 24 trials in their analysis.
+They found that probiotic supplementation significantly reduced the risk of severe necrotizing enterocolitis by 42 percent and death by 65 percent but did not reduce the risk of sepsis.
 They reported that probiotic treatments containing either Lactobacillus alone or in combination with Bifidobacterium were effective.
-They concluded that probiotic supplementation prevents severe necrotizing enterocolitis and death from all causes in preterm infants and that these results strongly support a change in the clinical care of preterm infants.[8]
+They concluded that probiotic supplementation prevents severe necrotizing enterocolitis and death from all causes in preterm infants.
+These results strongly support a change in the clinical care of preterm infants.[10]

 L. reuteri supplementation reduces symptoms of colic in infants.